cgiffard/Captionator/README.markdown

 To enable or disable a track:

-	myVideo.tracks[2].enabled = true;
-	myVideo.tracks[2].enabled = false;
+	myVideo.tracks[2].mode = 2; // SHOWING
+	myVideo.tracks[2].mode = 1; // HIDDEN
+	myVideo.tracks[2].mode = 0; // OFF

-The track is then enabled/disabled when the video fires a `timeupdate` event.
+The track is then enabled/disabled when the video fires a `timeupdate` event, or when a track mode changes.
 You can update it immediately like so:

 	captionator.rebuildCaptions(myVideo);